yoavrv/cluster-trisurf/README.md

 * added random_seed option to the tape: default (0) to epoch
 * commandline --tape-options now works for adhesion and vicsek parameter too and is saved on the .vtu \<tape\>: use in the form
 > $trisurf --tape-options vicsek_model=0,adhesion_model=2,nshell=5,random_seed=9
+* gaussian curvature with angle sum formula
+* anisotropy (in progress)
+* more vertex data is outputted to the .vtu (type, force, normal, curvatures...)

 1. Installation